EXO Fire Protection Safety

 Task-specific training

-Training that matches actual work such as lifts, ladders, alarm testing, pump work, hot work, and customer-site protocols.
+Training that matches the actual work being assigned, including lifts, ladders, alarm testing, pump work, and shutdown coordination.

-Regular reinforcement, toolbox talks, meetings, reminders, and field follow-up that keep safety active instead of forgotten.
+Regular communication, reminders, coaching, and field follow-up that keep safety active instead of forgotten.

 Near misses, incidents, equipment issues, and repeat problems should feed back into safer planning and better execution.